-That’s an excellent question and something to certainly explore before you make any commitments.
-First, let’s look at the initial Shiba Inu price and what you’ll have to pay to buy or adopt a dog.
-Then we’ll go through all the additional expenses, from food to vet bills and more.
+That’s an excellent question and something to explore before making any commitments.
+First, let’s look at the initial Shiba Inu price and then go through all the additional expenses, from food to vet bills and more.

 As with anything, the cost of the Shiba Inu varies.
-On average, however, you can expect to pay between $1,200-$2,500 for this breed.
+On average, however, you can expect to pay between $1,200 to $2,500 for this breed.

-The popularity of the Shiba Inu has risen dramatically over the past 10 years.
+The popularity of the Shiba Inu has risen dramatically over the past ten years.
 Before, puppies cost no more than $1,000.
-As the breed has caught on and more people are finding out about this strong, sweet-faced dog through Youtube videos, memes and more, the price has gone up with the demand.
+But, as the breed has caught on and more people are finding out about this strong, sweet-faced dog through Youtube videos, memes, and more, the price has increased with the demand.

 Some breeders may charge even more if the pups are of exceptional lineage, causing the Shiba Inu price to rise to $3,000 or more.

 Of course, you can always adopt a Shiba Inu for much less.
 Pet adoption usually ranges from $350-$550 and includes registrations and vaccinations.
-It’s a win-win: You’re providing a home for a dog in need and save money in the process.
+So it’s a win-win: You’re providing a home for a needy dog and saving money in the process.

-The National Shiba Club of America says to feed puppies one cup total of food a day, broken into three servings of 1/3 cup.
-That increases to a total of 1 1/2 cups of food a day as an adult.
+The National Shiba Club of America says to feed puppies one cup of food daily, broken into three servings of 1/3 cup.
+That increases to 1 1/2 cups of food a day as an adult.

 As with any dog, it is recommended that you serve them high-quality food packed with good-for-you nutrients.

-On average, quality dog food is about $2-$3 per pound.
-Say you get a 30-pound bag for $55.
+Generally, quality dog food is about $2-$3 per pound.
+So say you get a 30-pound bag for $55.
 That’s approximately 120 cups of dog food.
-If an adult Shiba eats 1 1/2 cups per day, that means the 30-pound bag would provide 80 days of food.
+If an adult Shiba eats 1 1/2 cups per day, the 30-pound bag will provide 80 days of food.
 So that’s almost three months of food for only $55.

-These numbers are a rough estimate, of course, but as you can tell, food for your Shiba Inu certainly won’t break the bank.
+Of course, these numbers are a rough estimate, but as you can tell, food for your Shiba Inu certainly won’t break the bank.

 Overall, the Shiba is a healthy breed.
-This is an important thing to consider if you’re taking into account the full Shiba Inu price.
+This is an important thing to consider if you’re taking into account the total Shiba Inu price.
 After all, vet bills aren’t cheap.

-If your dog isn’t spayed or neutered, you should definitely do that right away, unless you have plans for breeding.
+If your dog isn’t spayed or neutered, you should do that unless you have breeding plans.
 This costs anywhere from $250-$500.

 As with any dog, regular exams are recommended.
 When your dog is young, ask your vet to check their joints (if they haven’t already done so) to ensure that your Shiba is developing correctly.

-Of course, serious injuries or unusual health problems come with major vet bills.
-But for the average, healthy Shiba in a normal year, you can expect to pay a few hundred dollars for regular check-ups.
+Of course, serious injuries or unusual health problems come with significant vet bills.
+But for the average, healthy Shiba in a typical year, you can expect to pay a few hundred dollars for regular check-ups.